safespring/web/content/blogg/2024/2024-08-vmware-exit.md

 OpenStack: Optimizing your Infrastructure to Save Money and Avoid Vendor-Lock-in"][openstackmig].
-However if you are looking for a minimum effort alternative why not just buy the managed service experience and let the professionals take care of the somewhot complex task of Operating openstack in a secure and stable manner.
+However if you are looking for a minimum effort alternative why not just buy the managed service experience and let the professionals take care of the somewhat complex task of Operating openstack in a secure and stable manner.

 ### Closing the gap